-A sole proprietorship is a way of owning a business in a way that it becomes inseparable from your personal assets.
+A sole proprietorship is a way of owning a business where it becomes inseparable from your personal assets.
 All the responsibilities of finances, loans and liabilities fall directly on the person starting the business.
-This can cause a problem for potential investors because there is little to no security offered in case the business goes under.
+This can cause a problem for potential investors because there is little to no security offered if the business goes under.

 On the flip side, a sole proprietorship is the easiest way to get a business up and running.
 The Georgia Secretary of State offers a helpful document that explains the ins and outs of just what makes a sole proprietorship unique.
 If you are willing to take the risks of being solely responsible for all the financial navigation of operating a business, the sole proprietorship route may be for you.
 There are only a few simple steps you should take to get your sole proprietorship set up:

 File a trade name.
 If you want the name of your business to be something other than your own legal name, Georgia requires you to file a trade name.
-The cost of filing is around $160 and you must run the name of the company in your local newspaper for two weeks.
-Contact your local county clerk to start the filing process.
+The clerk of the Superior Court in your county can help you file a trade name.
+The cost of filing varies depending on the county, but is typically around $160.
+You must also run the name of the company in your local newspaper for two weeks.

 About the Author